marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 # RAG with LlamaIndex - Nvidia CUDA + WSL (Windows Subsystem for Linux) + Word documents + Local LLM

-These notebooks demonstrate the use of LlamaIndex for Retrieval Augmented Generation using Windows WSL and an Nvidia's CUDA.
+These notebooks demonstrate the use of LlamaIndex for Retrieval Augmented Generation using Windows WSL and Nvidia's CUDA.

 Environment:
 - Windows 11